MatthewMarkgraaff/matthewmarkgraaffdotcom/content/posts/2020-04-23-building-a-video-chat-service-with-webrtc-javascript-go.md

 **Where does Svelte fit into this?**

-I figured a video conferencing client would require a fair amount of Javascript to wire up the UI and managing state in a multi party video call, could become tricky in vanilla JS.
+I figured a video conferencing client would require a fair amount of Javascript to wire up the UI and managing state in a multi party video call could become tricky in vanilla JS.
 So I starting thinking about Javascript frameworks.

 Svelte is a framework I've been meaning to try and a web based video chat client felt like the perfect use case.
 So I decided to give it a go.
 Svelte introduces a new way of thinking about Javascript frameworks.
 Instead of shipping a (relatively) heavy runtime dependency to the browser (React, Angular, Vue) Svelte introduced a compile step, that packages only the parts of the framework required by the application at runtime.
 Meaning, significantly smaller bundle sizes while still providing a great developer experience.